Articles

 Section 1.
 Composition

-The officers shall be: a President, a President-elect, a Treasurer, and may include a Secretary.
+The officers shall be a President, a President-elect, a Treasurer, and may include a Secretary.
 The Treasurer and Secretary roles may be combined.
-The office of Secretary is optional.
-These officers shall perform the duties prescribed by these Bylaws; perform those duties as usually pertain to their respective offices; and perform those duties prescribed by the Chapter Board of Directors.
+The office of the Secretary is optional.
+These officers shall perform the duties prescribed by these Bylaws, perform those duties as usually pertain to their respective offices, and perform those duties prescribed by the Chapter Board of Directors.

 Section 2.
 Duties